Data Centers in Shijiazhuang

 Natural Disaster Risk

 Shijiazhuang maintains a Low (3.0/10) risk profile according to international standards as of September 2025.
-While geologically stable, specific environmental factors require site-specific mitigation.
+While geologically stable, specific environmental factors require site specific mitigation.

-• River Flood (9.3/10): This is the primary localized concern, requiring facilities to utilize elevated equipment floors and specialized flood mitigation.
+River Flood (9.3/10): This is the primary localized concern, requiring facilities to utilize elevated equipment floors and specialized flood mitigation as of September 2025.

-• Tropical Cyclone (7.8/10): These events are typically indirect, manifesting as heavy inland rainfall and wind.
+Tropical Cyclone (7.8/10): These events are typically indirect, manifesting as heavy inland rainfall and wind as of September 2025.

-• Earthquake (6.7/10): Regional seismic activity exists, though facilities are constructed to meet rigorous building safety codes.
+Earthquake (6.7/10): Regional seismic activity exists, though facilities are constructed to meet building safety codes as of September 2025.

-• Drought (4.6/10): A moderate long-term factor for facilities using traditional water-cooling systems.
+Drought (4.6/10): A moderate factor for facilities using traditional water cooling systems as of September 2025.